spinnaker/spinnaker.github.io/setup/features/slack-support/index.md

 }
 ```

-If your workspace's base url is anything other than https://slack.com, then you need to configure this as well.
-This base url is used to construct the link for accessing a Slack support channel.
+If your workspace's base URL is anything other than https://slack.com, then you need to configure this as well.
+This base URL is used to construct the link for accessing a Slack support channel.

 ```js
   slack: {
     baseUrl: 'https://my-cool-workspace.slack.com',
   }
 ```